Cash Payment Option Available When Booking Online. 400+ Five Star Reviews On Google.

 List of common reasons for failing a taxi medical, including not bringing your medical summary, high blood pressure, poor eyesight, untreated cardiac issues, and issues with diabetes medication, with a 'Fail' stamp.

-Book Your HGV Medical Today
+Book Your Driver Medical Today

 How to arrange your medical?